LNicholsonDev/Portfolio/README.md

 With a background in Biology, I returned to university to develop strong programming skills.
 My interest in software development is driven by my desire to tackle challenging problems in healthcare, science, and AI research.

+Below you will find a collection of projects - class learnings, statistical analyses, and other fun stuff.

 Beyond coding, I find balance and inspiration in gardening, 3D printing, and birdwatching.
 I am enthusiastic about connecting with potential employers and collaborators who share my passions.

 Please feel welcome to message me with any comments or questions.
 Thanks for visiting!